 The MPA programme is characterized by pluralism of methodology.
 The students will be introduced to critical issues in the philosophy of the social sciences and the methodological basis for conducting scientific research.
 The students will receive training in different research strategies and have the possibility to choose between different methods particularly relevant to the theme and empirical foundation of their thesis.

-During the second year (3rd and 4th term), the students write the AORG351 Master's Thesis in close collaboration with their supervisors.
-Dissertation seminar may be arranged depending on the needs and progress of thesis of the students.
-The Master's Thesis shall be submitted in the fourth semester and the fixed date is June 1st in the spring semester.
+During the second year (3rd and 4th term), the students write the AORG351 Master's Thesis in close collaboration with their respective supervisors.
+Dissertation seminar may be arranged depending on the needs and progress of the thesis.
+The Master's Thesis shall be submitted in the fourth semester and the deadline for submission is 1st of June in the spring semester.
 Submitting on a different date may be granted based on individual application.
-The length of the AORG351 Master's Thesis is normally stipulated to about 120 typed pages, using 1.5 line spacing and font size 12
+The length of the AORG351 Master's Thesis is normally stipulated to about 120 typed pages, using 1.5 line spacing and font size of 12.

 Studiestart - semester